Spring semester in full swing

 The MIT graduate soccer club allows me play soccer year round, even when there is snow on the ground!
 We usually play soccer on the outside field, but in winter time, the club plays indoor soccer at MIT Zesiger Sports and Fitness Center.
-The club is open for all MIT graduate students and gives us opportunities to make friends beyond each persons own group of peers from ones majors!
+The club is open for all MIT graduate students and gives us opportunities to make grammar checker friends beyond each persons own group of peers from ones majors!

 One of my most favorite places at MIT is Barker Engineering Library which is located under school-symbol dome!
 I am always studying in the reading room that has an incredible high ceiling and comfortable sofas.